Launched: 22 November 2009. Last updated: 7 March 2010.

 Introduction to Antarctic Obsession; A personal narrative of the origins of the British National Antarctic Expedition 1901-1904 by Sir Clements Markham, edited and introduced by Clive Holland.
 Alburgh, Harleston, Norfolk: Bluntisham Books - Erskine Press, 1986, Pages ix-xxiii.
 Appears with the permission of the publisher.

-Excerpts from Ann Savours' 'Clements Markham; The Longest Serving Officer, Most Prolific Editor' within Compassing the Vaste Globe of the Earth (Studies in the History of the Hakluyt Society 1846-1996), edited by R.C.
+Ann Savours wrote 'Clements Markham; The Longest Serving Officer, Most Prolific Editor' which appears in Compassing the Vaste Globe of the Earth (Studies in the History of the Hakluyt Society 1846-1996), edited by R.C.
 Bridges and P.E.H.
 Hair (London: The Hakluyt Society, 1996, Series II, Volume 183).
 Pages 181-83; 187-88.
-Appears with the permission of the author.
+This cannot be included here but is worth seeking out.

 From Greenland's Icy Mountains, by Ann Savours (History Today, Volume 51 (3), March 2001).
 Pages 44-51.
 Appears with the permission of the author.